Since I was little I’ve dealt with various health issues, the explanations of which ultimately added up to a solid, academic ¯\_(ツ)_/¯ .

 I was 23 when I had the accident that propelled me to where I am now.
 Although it was a pretty minor accident (I was the only one injured), I tore two ligaments in my shoulder.

-I was consistently told that shouldn’t have happened, but instead of trying to figure out how it happened, I was told over and over again that I must have torn them before the accident.
+I was consistently told that shouldn’t have happened, but instead of trying to figure out how or why it happened, I was told over and over again that I must have torn them before the accident.
 I was mistaken and I didn’t even know it!

 A year later I was diagnosed with widespread arthritis.
 Every joint that has been imaged shows bone spurs and other damage.